timescale/pgai/README.md

 <summary>Setup a developer environment locally</summary>

-Best practice is to [Setup your developer environment in Docker](#setup-your-developer-environment-in-docker).
-However, you can install pgai directly on your developer environment.
+Best practice is to setup your developer environment in Docker.
+However, to install pgai directly on your developer environment.

 1. On the command line, navigate to the folder you cloned pgai to.